 Discussions about differences are prevalent in our country right now as some heartbreaking and hopefully revolutionary events are highlighting pervasive and devastating racial injustice.
 I have found books to be extremely useful for teaching my daughters about important, often sensitive issues.
 If you are interested in making your child’s bookshelf more diverse and informative about racism, I couldn’t find a more comprehensive resource than the incredible lists available on the Here Wee Read website and corresponding Amazon lists.

-This post is one I had planned for World Down Syndrome Day and focuses on celebrating differences and promoting self-acceptance.
+This post focuses on celebrating differences and promoting self-acceptance.
 These are some of our favorite books that we read (often over and over) to promote the discussion that all people are different, all people are worthy, and each of us is uniquely wonderful!
+If you’re looking for books that specifically talk about Down syndrome, check out this post.
+And if you’re unsure how to talk to your child about differences, see this one.

 Just Ask: Be Different, Be Brave, Be You by Sonia Sotomayor